medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 #### Configure function execution at fish startup

-I choose to run the 'work mode identification' function everytime a new fish shell is started.
+I choose to run the 'work mode identification function everytime a new fish shell is started.
 To do so, it is just necessary to edit the `config.fish` file and make it call the `set_current_workmode` function, as below: